Thabo Sefolosha Out For Season: Report Claims Utah Jazz Star Will Undergo Season-Ending Operation On Right MCL

 According to the official NBA website, Thabo Sefolosha averages 8.2 points and 4.2 rebounds along with 1.4 steals per game.
 Statistics show that the Jazz work much better with him playing on the floor than sitting on the sideline.
 As of the day this article was published, the Utah Jazz is currently raking in the 10th slot within the Western Conference in the season standings.

-Sefolosha signed with the Utah Jazz as a free agent during last year’s offseason.
+Sefolosha signed with the Utah Jazz as a free agent during last year’s offseason to a multi-year deal.
 Before his NBA career led him to playing under the leadership of head coach Quin Snyder in Utah, he spent 2014-2017 on the Atlanta Hawks roster preceded by the 5 years he played alongside Kevin Durant and Russell Westbrook with the Oklahama City Thunder.

 What nationality is ’06 13th overall draft pick Thabo Sefolosha?
 Battle 1000s #NBA fans here http://t.co/1YJsKRUKj0 pic.twitter.com/CFqPneP297